-Select Bass Pro Shop's nationwide are offering Free Summer Camp activities Tuesdays and Thursdays and weekends the first week in June 9 through mid-July.
-Events range from crafts, to a free shooting range, archery, and fishing skills, to s'mores and shooting gallery activities.
+Select Bass Pro Shops nationwide are offering amazing Free Summer Camp activities Tuesdays, Thursdays and weekends the first week in June through mid-July.
+Events range from crafts, to a free shooting range, archery, and fishing skills, to s'mores, make-your-own-ice-cream, and shooting gallery activities.

 Finding free summer fun deals and saving money takes time, but why pay more for travel and entertainment when I've done the work for you?

 - which attractions are free or cheap (or can be cheap when you use my tips!)

 - how to eat in great restaurants for less!

 - which attractions you must see, and which aren't worth your money